 The Company's financings are in Canadian dollars.
 Certain of the Company's transactions with its subsidiary, Unigold Dominicana, S.R.L. are incurred in foreign currencies and are therefore subject to gains or losses due to fluctuations in exchange rates.
 The Company is therefore subject to foreign exchange risk.
-As at December 31, 2015, the Company had cash balances denominated in United States dollars ("U.S. \$") of \$14,713 (2014 - \$44,877).
-U.S. \$ payables as at December 31, 2015 were nil (2014 - U.S. nil).
+As at December 31, 2016, the Company had cash balances denominated in United States dollars ("U.S. \$") of \$192,700 (2015 - \$14,713).
+U.S. \$ payables as at December 31, 2016 were 13,248 (2015 - U.S. nil).

-Sensitivity to a plus or minus 5% change in the foreign exchange rate would not have resulted in a significant fluctuation in the loss for the year ended December 31, 2015.
+Sensitivity to a plus or minus 5% change in the foreign exchange rate would not have resulted in a significant fluctuation in the loss for the year ended December 31, 2016.
 The Company does not undertake currency hedging activities to mitigate its foreign currency risk.